pablop94/update-package-version/README.md

 Of course, you can do it by your own, it's up to you.

 ## Installation
+You can use npx, see below for details.

+Otherwise, you can install it as a dev dependency.
 ```
-npm install update-package-version
+npm install update-package-version --save-dev
 ```

-### Include a command in your package.json file
+### Include a command in your package.json file (skip if using npx)
 ```
 ...
   "scripts": {